-The most recent results indicate a red alert warning for recreational use in Talyawalka Creek at the Menindee-Pooncarie Road, with algal numbers at most sites in the Menindee Lakes area remaining in the amber alert range for recreational use (Algae Alerts NSW map - WaterNSW).
+The most recent results indicate red alert warnings for recreational use in Talyawalka Creek at the Menindee-Pooncarie Road and Darling River at Tolarno, with algal numbers at most sites in the Menindee Lakes area remaining in the amber alert range for recreational use (Algae Alerts NSW map - WaterNSW).
 When a red alert warning is in place, people should avoid recreational activities that brings them into contact with the water and drinking untreated water.
 At the amber alert warning level, blue-green algae may be multiplying in numbers but remains suitable for recreational use.
 The water may have a green tinge and musty or organic odour.

 The water should be considered unsuitable for potable use and alternative supplies or prior treatment of raw water for domestic purposes should be considered.
 The water may also be unsuitable for stock watering.
-Water users should use caution and avoid water where signs of blue-green algae are present.
+Water users should use caution and avoid water where signs of bluegreen algae are present.